Is Grand Cayman Cruise Port on your cruise itinerary? Or are traveling to Grand Cayman on your own and looking to see what there is to do?

-This is another perfect opportunity to rent-a-car, drive to Starfish Point and then head on over to Rum Point for lunch and some snorkeling.
+This is another perfect opportunity to rent a car, drive to Starfish Point, and then head over to Rum Point for lunch and some snorkeling.

 What are you looking forward to the most in Grand Cayman cruise port?
 What do you love to do in Grand Cayman?

 Don’t forget to share the love on Pinterest: